 - ½ large Green Bell Pepper , seeded and chopped

 - 1 1-2 pound Ham Hock

 - 4 15-ounce cans Red Beans , drained and rinsed

 - 2 ½ cups Low Sodium Chicken Stock

 - 5 cups prepared Long Grain White Rice

 - In a large non-stick skillet, brown the sausage over medium-high heat and set aside.
 Note: if a non-stick skillet is not available, warm the olive oil first and brown the sausage.
 Retain pain drippings.

 Add the onion, celery, bell pepper and garlic to the skillet and sauté for 1-2 minutes to soften slightly and pick up the pan seasonings from the sausage.
 Place into the bottom of the slow cooker.

-- Remove the sausages, cut into slices and place back into the slow cooker.
-Scrap any ham off the hock; place ham back in the slow cooker and discard the bone.
+Scrape any ham off the hock; place ham back in the slow cooker and discard the bone.